FSUDRS/artinSTEM/_artinSTEM/obj04.md

 department: Anthropology
 area_of_research_: Zooarchaeology, paleoethnobotany, environment and ecology, and households in archaeology
-Description: '### Bronfenbrenner’s ecological systems theory and symmetrical archaeology are underlying principles and theoretical framework that looks at the arrangements of symmetrical relationships of human behaviors such as past and present, people and place, individuals and society, biology and culture in various systems.
+Description: 'Bronfenbrenner’s ecological systems theory and symmetrical archaeology are underlying principles and theoretical framework that looks at the arrangements of symmetrical relationships of human behaviors such as past and present, people and place, individuals and society, biology and culture in various systems.
 It is